DillonSteyl/SCIE1000/Week 10/menu_challenge.md

 Once the while loop ends, print the message ("You are out of lives, better luck next time!") if they have no lives left.
 Otherwise, print nothing.

+**Important:** This program uses a random number generator.
+To ensure that the output is the same as ours, include the line `random.seed(n)` below the `import random` line in your program **only** if you run it in Jupyter.
+Input sequences and `n` values are as follows:

+Test 1: input 5, 5, 5.
+The player loses. `n = 1`

+Test 2: input 4, 3, 3, 5.
+The player wins. `n = 1`

+Test 3: input 8, 8, 8, 2, 8, 8, 8, 5.
+The player wins. `n = 2`

 ## Solution

 ```